 Nolop is about building and maintaining a welcoming community of people who want to support each other building stuff.
-We have some 3D printers and a laser cutter, but those are not really the point.
+We have some 3D printers and a laser cutter, but the tools are not really the point.

 As Nolop has grown in popularity, it has become impossible to run Nolop as a police state.
-Instead of having a small group of staff members who enforce a certain set of rules, we try to encourage everyone to guide each other.
+Our staff members do enforce a certain set of rules on everyone else, but we can’t watch every person at every moment.
+To maximize our safety, we try to encourage everyone to guide each other.
 As an individual, you should want people to tell you when it looks like you’re doing something dangerous.

 But there are rules

 - In the red zone or when using dangerous tools, wear safety glasses.
 Make sure you have no jewelry or dangling hair or hoodie strings that could get caught in a tool.

 - The red zone is open when Brandon Stafford is in Nolop.
 Otherwise, it is closed, and you cannot use the power tools within.

 - When the red zone is open, you can only use the power tools if Brandon has trained you on the tool you plan to use.